palmcivet7/compliant-smart-contract/README.md

 - upgrade `CompliantProxy` to point at `Compliant`
 - renounceOwnership of CompliantProxy's `ProxyAdmin` Admin, ensuring the implementation cannot be changed again

----
+## Additional Comments

+This project uses a [forked version of the EverestConsumer](https://github.com/palmcivet7/everest-chainlink-consumer) with updated Chainlink function names, gas optimizations and mislabelling fix in the `IEverestConsumer` interface that would've returned the incorrect compliant status.

 A `pendingRequest` in the context of this system refers to requests that are pending automation.
 This name needs to be reviewed for clarity/confusion reasons as requests that are not pending automation are not set to true in this mapping.

----

-All user facing functions that change state can only be called via proxy.

----

-## Additional Comments

-This project uses a [forked version of the EverestConsumer](https://github.com/palmcivet7/everest-chainlink-consumer) with updated Chainlink function names, gas optimizations and mislabelling fix in the `IEverestConsumer` interface that would've returned the incorrect compliant status.